The Best & Worst Produce Buys at Costco

 Bell peppers will stay fresh in your fridge for a week or longer.
 And the ones at Costco come in a six-pack, which is a reasonable amount of veggies if you're planning to make stuffed peppers.

 Bananas are a great deal at Costco.
-But unless you're making banana bread, there's a good possibility you won't get to finish all of the yellow fruits before they start turning brown.
+But unless you're making banana bread, there's a strong possibility you won't get to finish all of the yellow fruits before they start turning brown.

 Apples can last for weeks in the fridge, so don't be afraid to buy a Costco-sized package of this fiber-packed fruit.

-Peaches produce ethylene gas, and they shouldn't be stored in the fridge.
-That combination means they'll spoil fairly quickly.
-If you're making, say, a peach pie, Costco could be a great place to buy peaches.
+Peaches produce ethylene gas as they begin to ripen, making them difficult to store.
+This means the fuzzy fruit is bound to spoil fairly quickly.
+If you're making, say, a peach pie, Costco could be a great place to buy all of those peaches.
 But otherwise, this is one fruit you might want to pick up at your local grocery store.

 BEST: Organic Carrots